 - The final bill repeals moving expense deduction and exclusion, except for members of the Armed Forces.

 - The House-introduced bill would have eliminated the moving expense deduction for all filers, including military.

-- The final bill retains the current Section 1031 Like Kind Exchange rules for real property.
+- The final bill retains the prior Section 1031 Like Kind Exchange rules for real property.
 It repeals the use of Section 1031 for personal property, such as art work, auto fleets, heavy equipment, etc.